-I prefer chickens out of the whole bunch, I think they’re the easiest and I have a batch coming in April.
+I think chickens are the easiest out of all of them (not that they aren’t without their own issues).
 A flock of hens is nothing compared to the rest of this bunch!

 What kind of barnyard birds do you keep?
 Have you ever tried one out to find it wasn’t for you?